muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

    with advanced technology, leading to smarter and more proactive network operations.

-## Reactive Network Assurance
+## Network active and reactive assurance

-   Reactive network assurance and troubleshooting, both at the single- layer (IP or Optical) and multi-layer (IP over Optical), are critical components in maintaining the health and stability of modern IP, Optical, and IPoDWDM networks.
+   Network active and reactive assurance and troubleshooting, both at the single- layer (IP or Optical) and multi-layer (IP over Optical), are critical components in maintaining the health and stability of modern IP, Optical, and IPoDWDM networks.
 This process involves the